 At The Children’s Place, we embrace every child and every family.
 Our commitment to positive social practices includes investing in our associates, supporting the people who make our product and giving back to those in need.
 We work throughout our operations and with the global third-party vendors who manufacture our product in the following focus areas:

-Details on these focus areas are available in the sections listed below.
+Details on these focus areas are available in our 2022 Environment, Social & Governance Report

-Learn more about our responsible sourcing partners by clicking their logos below.
+Learn more about our ESG partners by clicking their logos below.

 Better Work is a global initiative mobilizing brands, governments, factory owners and workers to improve working conditions in the garment industry.
 The program, a partnership between the UN's ILO and the IFC, a member of the World Bank Group, manages factory assessments and trainings to empower factories to improve the lives of their workers.
 The Children's Place supports Better Work's priorities of setting up structures to boost worker-management dialog and implement lasting workplace improvements.